MaRuF-CoDe/Notes-App/README.md

   * By this app anyone can add,remove,list and read notes only In the terminal.
   * This is a synchronus development.
   * This app does not have any Web-server.
-##  Technology: JavaScript , Node Js.
+##  Technology : JavaScript , Node Js.

 <ul>